parthian-sterlet/sitega/README.md

 ## Estimate accuracy for a model

 andy0bsn2.cpp may several times gradually construct several sitega models (parameter 7th num_iterations), but each time use only a part of dataset for training, the rest part of dataset is used to estimate FPR).
-Results represent the table of FPRs for TPR 0.1, 0.2, .. up to 0.9.
-The stored in [FPR_vs TPR table file](https://github.com/parthian-sterlet/sitega/blob/master/examples/model_bs1.txt)
+Output [FPR_vs TPR table file](https://github.com/parthian-sterlet/sitega/blob/master/examples/model_bs1.txt) represents the table of FPRs for TPR 0.1, 0.2, .. up to 0.9.

 ## Set threshold for a model